 When you have a flare-up, psoriasis drives almost every decision.
-Can you play with your kids on the floor if your elbows and knees hurt?
 Can you focus on your date and not worry about flakes on your shoulders?
 Do you have the energy to tackle even part of your to-do list?
+And what about psoriatic arthritis?
+Around 30% of people with psoriasis also develop this condition that inflames your joints.
+Can you play with your kids on the floor if your elbows and knees hurt from joint pain due to psoriatic arthritis?

 Even if you’re proactive about treatment, the condition can take a toll on your day-to-day life.
 Maybe you find it annoying.
 Maybe it goes much deeper.
 In a recent study of more than 12,000 people with psoriasis, about 17% met the definition of major depression.